 Korankei is without a doubt one of the most famous places in Aichi Prefecture to enjoy the autumn leaves.
 It is said that in the 17th century, the chief priest of Kojakuji Temple located in the Korankei Valley planted the first maple trees in the area.

+The Taigetsukyo red bridge is one of the most characteristic and iconic images of the Korankei landscape.
 The valley with its mountain and river is the perfect place for a hike or a walk in nature during the day, and staying until dark is highly recommended to enjoy the spectacular light-up event.

-Countless food stalls selling festival and local foods are set up on one side of the river.
+Countless food stalls selling festival delicacies and local foods are set up on one side of the river.

-This year’s (2022) light-up event will take place from November 1. until 30. and will start at sunset until 21:00.
+This year’s (2023) light-up event will take place from November 1st until the 30th and will start at sunset until 21:00.

 Korankei Valley (香嵐渓)

-Entry Fee: free
+Entry Fee:

-Opening Hours: open 24 hours
+Opening Hours:

-Address: Iimori Asukecho, Toyota, Aichi 444-2424
+Iimori Asukecho, Toyota, Aichi 444-2424

 Google Maps